Multifocal Lens Implants

 01

-Enjoy clear vision at all distances and reduce, or even eliminate the need for glasses and contacts.
+Enjoy clear vision at all distances and reduce or eliminate the need for glasses and contacts.

 02

-The procedure is safe, precise, and minimally invasive, keeping you comfortable with local anaesthetic eye drops and a fast recovery, often seeing clearly within days.
+The procedure is minimally invasive, keeping you comfortable with local anaesthetic eye drops and a fast recovery, often seeing clearly within days.

 03

-The results are long-lasting, often for a lifetime, giving you clear vision without the need for ongoing corrective lenses or frequent replacements.
+The lens implants are permanent, and the results are long-lasting, into old age, giving you vision without the need for additional corrective spectacle lenses for most tasks.

 04

-Fine adjustments can be made in the future if your vision changes, ensuring your eyes continue to see clearly and comfortably over time.
+Fine adjustments can still be made in the future if your vision requirements change, ensuring your eyes continue to see clearly and comfortably over time.

 05